ferreiratiago/js-wtf/iife.md

-# IIFE
+# Immediately-Invoked Function Expression
-`IIFE` (Immediately-Invoked Function Expression) is the JavaScript way to create an execution context and execute it immediately.
+Immediately-Invoked Function Expression (`IIFE`) is the JavaScript way to create an execution context and execute it immediately.

-By creating a function a new execution context is created and all variables and functions only live there, meaning that they cannot be access from the outside.
+By creating a function, a new execution context is created and all variables and functions only live there, meaning that they cannot be access from the outside.

 ## WTF
 ```js